spbkaizo/baudio/CMOY-Headphone-Amp.md

 *   Non-Polarized Nature: Film capacitors are non-polarized, making them more versatile in AC signal applications than polarized electrolytic capacitors.
 This feature allows for more straightforward implementation in the signal path, as there is no need to consider the orientation of the capacitor, reducing the risk of installation errors that could affect the signal integrity.
 *   Low ESR and ESL: Film capacitors generally have low equivalent series resistance (ESR) and equivalent series inductance (ESL), which translates to better high-frequency performance and lower self-resonance issues compared to electrolytic and some MLCCs.
 This quality is particularly important in the signal path, where preserving the integrity of high-frequency signals is crucial for detailed and transparent audio reproduction.

-The BOM identifies these as being Panasonic ECPU1C104MA5, details are here:  https://industrial.panasonic.com/ww/products/pt/film-cap-electroequip/models/ECPU1C104MA5

 Unless you have trouble sourcing these, stick with them for the best results.

-Version 1.1 of the board has space for an 0805, which means we're pretty limited to what we can place here.
-V1.2 will have a 1210 sized component placement, giving you much more choice.
+The board layout has space for a 1210 sized component here.

 ### Resistors